pretix/pretix-docs/docs/guides/meta/index.md

  - "just"
  - "simply"

+The linter [Vale](https://github.com/mschrumpf/vale-pretix) will help you avoid some of these expressions, but it will not catch all of them.

 ### Do not overuse notes and warnings

 Before adding an admonition (a note or a warning), ask yourself if the information is necessary for following the instructions in the main text.